 Boasting the title of only UNESCO World Heritage Site in Iceland, this park sits in a rift valley created from the separation of two tectonic plates and is east of Reykjavík.
 Known for its history, Thingvellir National Park was the site of Iceland's parliament for about 8 centuries, and there is still proof of that today.
 Back between the 10th and 18th centuries every year in the summer at Lögberg, translated to Law Rock, people from all over Iceland would come to hear rulings from the law council.
 Lögberg can still be visited today.
 This park doesn’t only boast historical sites, but also phenomenal landscapes and areas to explore.
 Gullfoss Waterfall, within Hvítá river canyon, is a two part waterfall.
 Its first drop is about 35 feet and the second drop is 69 feet.
 It is surrounded by the canyon walls that in some places reach up to 230 feet.
 In this park there is an unique experience that could be intertwined into your elopement: diving or snorkeling between the tectonic plates.
 With much to explore in this park you could have your pick of Icelandic scenery for an adventurous all day elopement from the rocky scenery, to lakes & its ridges plus its national historical shrine, it would be amazing!

 At 5,460 square miles and with 7 distinct sections of the park, Vatnajökull National Park is huge.
 You can have your pick of locations for your vows, bridal and first look photos!
-With one of the more popular sections of the park listed below.
-There are still 5 to go.
 In the south-east part of the park sits Jökulsárlón, a glacial lagoon with icebergs.
 Throughout the lagoon icebergs can be seen dotting the water.
 During the winter months hundreds of seals can be seen there as well.
 A fun adventure to have as part of your day are the Jokulsarlon glacier lagoon boat tours.

 Within the park is a well known waterfall, the Svartifoss.
 The Svartifoss standing at 67 feet tall, is tucked into a massive field and framed by black columnar basalt.
 About a 3.5 mile round trip hike there are multiple other waterfalls along the way!